easyjack/docker_image_transit/README.md

 # Use
 Replace the docker image tag separator with ```_._```

-and the use it to create a repository release
+and then use it to create a repository release

 wait a moment